Owner Portal Tenant Portal

 The Bottom Line

 Insurance is the cheapest part of a rental that you'll be most grateful for on your worst day.
-Get the property onto a proper landlord policy — not a homeowners policy stretched past its terms — add the endorsements that match Washington's real risks, and require renters insurance from every tenant.
+Get the property onto a proper landlord policy — a DP-3, not a homeowners policy stretched past its terms — add the endorsements that match Washington's real risks, and require renters insurance from every tenant.
 Do that, and a fire, a flood, or a liability claim becomes a manageable event instead of a financial catastrophe.

 This article is general information, not insurance advice.
 Coverage terms vary by carrier and policy — work with a licensed Washington insurance agent to confirm what fits your property.